$gg\rightarrow HH$ amplitude induced by bottom quarks at two-loop level: planar master integrals: Integral families and master integrals

 For $g(p_1)g(p_2) \rightarrow H(p_3) H(p_4)$ with all momenta incoming, we define the one-loop integral families as

 where $k_1$ is the loop momentum and $\text{B1x23} = \text{B1}(p_2 \leftrightarrow p_3)$.
 The master integrals are

 We have compared our results with those computed by \emph{Package}-{\tt\bfseries X}~\cite{Patel:2016fam} and found that all results are identical except which belong to four-point MIs.
-This discrepancy comes from a bug in $D_0$ functions when $\kappa$ is small.
-Thus, instead of directly comparing four-point MIs, $x$ or $z$ was fixed at different values and the four-point functions were reduced to three-point ones.
+This discrepancy comes from a bug in {\tt D0Expand} functions when $\kappa$ is small.\footnote{Here we used the function {\tt D0Expand} in \emph{Package}-{\tt\bfseries X} to get analytical expressions, while it was found that {\tt D0Expand} could produce numerically different results comparing with the original {\tt D0} function.} Thus, instead of directly comparing four-point MIs, $x$ or $z$ was fixed at different values and the four-point functions were reduced to three-point ones.
 Then agreements were found between them for several different values of $x$ or $z$.

 At two-loop level, we have 10 planar integral families which are defined as

 Here $k_1,k_2$ are the loop momenta.
 The other four families are obtained by the following permutations,

 After reduction, we get 177 master integrals which are {